 The hands-on lab is part of these learning pathsSee 4 more

 Ready for the real environment experience?

 AWS CloudFront uses a global network of edge locations for content delivery.
-There are 20 locations in USA, 16 locations in Europe, 13 in Asia, 2 in Australia and 2 in South America.
+There are 20 locations in the USA, 16 locations in Europe, 13 in Asia, 2 in Australia, and 2 in South America.
 You can also monitor and receive notifications on the operational performance of CloudFront distributions using CloudWatch, and track trends in data transfer and requests checking the usage charts.

-CloudFront is a powerful service and, during this lab, you will learn to create a fully functional CloudFront distribution using an S3 bucket as origin.
+CloudFront is a powerful service and, during this lab, you will learn to create a fully functional CloudFront distribution using an S3 bucket as the origin.